ABA Required Disclosures

 The School of Law seeks to enroll qualified students who will enhance and embrace the school's rigorous educational environment and, as graduates, make positive societal contributions to South Carolina, the region, and the nation.
 In making decisions, the Faculty Committee on Admissions employs a holistic approach, taking into account all information available about each candidate.
 No single factor is conclusive.
 While undergraduate grades and the Law School Admission Test (LSAT) are important, the committee's decision is also influenced by other factors, including the applicant's personal statement, graduate study, military service, leadership and community service, employment or other life experience, residency, letters of recommendation, and potential for contribution to a diverse educational environment.

 While many students depend on federal and private student loans to help finance their legal education, the School of Law does offer scholarship assistance based both on merit and on financial need.
 Merit-based scholarships may range from $500 to full tuition.
 Awards are made on a rolling basis, typically beginning in March of each year.
 Candidates who want priority consideration for merit-based scholarships should make sure that the completed application and all supporting materials are received in the Office of Admissions no later than February 1.
 There is no separate application for merit-based scholarships.
-Applicants who wish to be considered for need-based scholarships or loans should submit the FAFSA.
+Applicants who wish to be considered for need-based scholarships should submit the FAFSA.

 Credit for Courses Outside the Law School